 Every business needs finance, but that doesn’t mean every business has the same finance needs.
 The options available – and suitable – for your business may fall outside of more traditional forms of funding like bank loans, overdrafts and credit cards.

-The range of business finance options available can seem daunting, but whether its grants, loans or equity investment you’re looking for, Opportunity Peterborough can provide independent and impartial guidance to help to steer you in the right direction.
+The range of business finance options available can seem daunting, but whether its grants, loans or equity investment you’re looking for, Opportunity Peterborough can provide independent and impartial guidance and put you in touch with trusted providers.

 A grant is financial assistance given by an organisation, such as a local authority or central government, to an eligible business or individual.
 While not readily available for all types of business or at every stage of a company’s growth, grants can be a really useful form of funding.

 Grants come in two main varieties: 100% funding for costs such as one-off projects (a large capital purchase or hiring a business strategy consultant, for example) or as part of match-funding where the grant can provide a percentage of the associated costs.

 These often enable businesses to improve sustainability, manage resources more effectively, or encourage innovation in certain sectors and stimulate the growth of SMEs.

 While the availability of grant funding is limited, Opportunity Peterborough can offer you the best route to finding available schemes and put you in touch with relevant funding bodies.
 Talk to us to find out more.